 In 2012, Trinidad and Tobago developed its National Cyber Security Strategy which seeks to guide all initiatives related to cybersecurity.
-As the National Strategy for a DigitalTT 2024-2027 envisions the universal adoption of information and communications technologies (ICTs), the underlying networks need to be secure.
+As the National Digital Transformation Strategy 2024-2027 envisions the universal adoption of information and communications technologies (ICTs), the underlying networks need to be secure.
 Under the Telecommunications Act, Chap.
 47:31 (the Act), the Telecommunications Authority of Trinidad and Tobago (the Authority) is mandated to protect consumers of public telecommunications networks and services, and broadcasting services.
-Security guidelines may be designed to help operators protect public telecommunications networks from unauthorised access, misuse, and theft and, in so doing, protect consumers, who use these networks, and their data.
+Security guidelines can be established to help operators protect public telecommunications networks from unauthorised access, misuse and theft and, in so doing, protect consumers who use these networks and their data.

-The Authority recognizes the importance of cybersecurity guidelines to ensure the protection of consumers.
+The Authority recognises the importance of cybersecurity guidelines to ensure the protection of consumers.
 The scope of such guidelines should include but not necessarily be limited to: